 - Bumping listed items

-Wardrobe Spotlight is a paid feature that promotes a seller’s wardrobe (list of products they offer) to other users with similar fashion preferences.
+Closet Spotlight is a paid feature that promotes a seller’s wardrobe (list of products they offer) to other users with similar fashion preferences.

 For seven days, buyers will see 5 listings from a seller’s wardrobe in special spots on their newsfeed.
 Three items include the most favored products from the seller’s wardrobe while the other two will match the buyer’s newsfeed preferences.